-A website requirements checklist can be a great resource for small businesses, giving them an idea of where to start and what the most important elements are.
+A website requirements checklist can be a great resource for small businesses, whether you’re a bootstrapped SaaS company or have your own brick-and-mortar store.
+It gives businesses an idea of where to start and what the most important elements are.
 Whether you’re hiring experts to help you or tackling the website as a DIY job, it’s important to know the essential steps to follow.

 Take a look at our small business website checklist to make sure that you’ve got everything you need to create a professional and inviting website.